s8sg/faas-flow/README.md

 * **[ConsulStateStore](https://github.com/s8sg/faas-flow-consul-statestore)** statestore implementation with **consul**
 * **[EtcdStateStore](https://github.com/s8sg/faas-flow-etcd-statestore)** statewtore implementation with **etcd**

 ## External `DataStore` for storage controller
 Faas-flow uses the `DataStore` to store partially completed data between nodes and request context data.
-Faas-flow implements storage controller to handle storage that allows user to use any external object store.
+Faas-flow implements a storage controller to handle storage that allows the user to use any external object-store.
 User can define custom data-store with `DataStore` interface.
 ```go
  type DataStore interface {
         // Configure the DaraStore with flow name and request ID